 In 2013, the project made its first $25,949 in community payments for 5,695 tonnes of carbon dioxide emissions reductions.
 During the project’s initial phase from 2012-2021, it is anticipated that it can reach at least 20% of the lowest income households (1,000 households) improve their incomes by 25 to 50% not only through carbon revenue sharing, but also through other income-generating activities (IGA’s) described below.

 Over its 30-year lifespan, the project will generate a total of 860,104 tonnes of CO2 emissions reductions.
-At COTAP’s rate of $9/tonne, this will generate over $7.5 million for Khasi Hills communities.
+At COTAP’s rate of $13.50/tonne, there is potential to generate over $11.6 million for Khasi Hills communities.
 Further, this project is one of the first REDD+ initiatives in Asia to be developed and managed by indigenous governments on communal lands, and it serves as a promising proof-of-concept which could be replicated among Northeast India’s 240 ethno-linguistic, tribal communities, both within Meghalaya and in neighboring states such as Manipur.

 Transparency and Accountability